ComputeCanada/magic_castle/docs/README.md

 like the floating ip, the volumes, the generated SSH host key, etc. To do so, set the count value of the instance type you wish to destroy to 0.

-### 9.2 Reset
+### 9.2 Instance Replacement

 On some occasions, it is desirable to rebuild some of the instances from scratch.
-Using `terraform taint`, you can designate resources that will be rebuilt at next application of the plan.
+Using the `-replace` option of `terraform apply`, you can designate resources that will be rebuilt at next application of the plan.

-To rebuild the first login node :
+For example, to rebuild the first login node :
 ```
-terraform taint 'module.openstack.openstack_compute_instance_v2.instances["login1"]'
-terraform apply
+terraform apply -replace='module.openstack.openstack_compute_instance_v2.instances["login1"]'
 ```

 ## 10. Customize Cluster Software Configuration